joannakl/cs102/syllabus.markdown

 acknowledging such discussions in your submission.
 - Incorporating a short fragment of code (a few lines) that you find in the course suggested resources or other online resources and acknowledging it in your submission.
-- Sharing code with other students (possibly your classmates) that illustrates concepts and techniques discussed in this course as long as this code is not a solution (or a partial solution) to one of the assigned problems.
+- Sharing code with others (possibly your classmates) that illustrates concepts and techniques discussed in this course as long as this code is not a solution (or a partial solution) to one of the assigned problems.